Tatis Jr. homers twice as Padres top Dodgers 5-3

+LOS ANGELES (AP) — Those big, bad Los Angeles Dodgers, who had been off to a historic pace in the first half, no longer seem all that intimidating to the San Diego Padres.

-LOS ANGELES (AP) — Fernando Tatis Jr. homered twice and had four RBIs and Manuel Margot also homered Sunday and the San Diego Padres rolled into the All-Star break on a three-game winning streak after a 5-3 victory over the Los Angeles Dodgers.
+Fernando Tatis Jr. homered twice and had four RBIs, Manuel Margot also homered and the Padres rolled into the All-Star break on a three-game winning streak after a 5-3 victory Sunday.

 Joey Lucchesi held the Dodgers in check into the seventh inning while Margot hit a home run for the second consecutive day as the Padres handed Los Angeles its first three-game losing streak at home this season.
+The Dodgers dropped their first home series since May 12-14 against the Milwaukee Brewers.

+“It was an impressive series for us all the way around,” Padres manager Andy Green said.
+“We got big swings from Tatis and (Hunter) Renfroe and Margot and great pitching from our starters and bullpen.
+It will boost our confidence going forward.
+People can see that we are on the right path and going in the right direction.”

-Max Muncy and Justin Turner homered for the Dodgers, who still closed out the first half with a major league-best 60 victories.
+Max Muncy and Justin Turner homered for the Dodgers, who still closed out the first half with the most victories in the major leagues.
 They became the 15th team in major league history to win 60 games before the break when they defeated the Padres on Thursday, but lost the last three games of the series.

+As good as the Dodgers have been, they went just 6-7 over their final 13 games in the first half.

+“I’m excited for our guys that are going to represent us in the All-Star Game.
+They’ll get a little less of a break than some of us,” Turner said.
+“It’s just a time to go regroup, regather and get re-energized.”

 Tatis did not wait long to give the Padres the lead, lifting his home run over the left-field wall against Dodgers starter Ross Stripling five pitches into the game.
 It was his second leadoff home run of the season and third for the Padres.

-Margot, who gave the Padres insurance runs with a two-run home run in the eighth inning Saturday, added his fifth of the season in the second inning.
+Margot, who gave the Padres insurance runs with a two-run homer in the eighth inning Saturday, added his fifth of the season in the second inning.
 His drive to center field bounced off the top of the wall, just eluding the glove of the Dodgers’ Alex Verdugo.

-Muncy, who is headed to Tuesday’s All-Star Game at Cleveland, hit his 22nd home run of the season in the second inning to bring the Dodgers within a run at 2-1.
+Muncy, headed to Tuesday’s All-Star Game at Cleveland, hit his 22nd home run of the season in the second inning to bring the Dodgers within a run at 2-1.

 The Padres pulled away in the fifth inning, aided by a popup that was lost in the sun.
 With Margot on first base, Austin Hedges hit a bloop toward Muncy at first base.
 Muncy moved into position, but lost track of the ball as it came down and hit him in the back of the head.